uxlfoundation/oneAPI-spec/source/elements/oneDAL/source/terminology.rst

    DPC++
      Data Parallel C++ (DPC++) is a high-level language designed for data parallel programming productivity.
      DPC++ is based on :term:`SYCL* <sycl>` from the Khronos* Group to support data parallelism and heterogeneous programming.

    Feature
-     A single column of matrix :math:`X` from a dataset.
+     A single vector of length `N` that encodes information about values of a single :term:`variable`.

    Feature vector
      A single real-valued vector of length :math:`p` that encodes information about a real object or an event.

    Host/Device
      OpenCL [OpenCLSpec]_ refers to CPU that controls the connected GPU executing kernels.

+   Immutability
+     The object is immutable when it is not possible to change its state after it is constructed.

    JIT
      Just in Time Compilation --- compilation during execution of a program.